 In 2005, Dyanna Taylor, the extraordinary DP and director, invited me to edit the documentary series The Monastery for The Learning Channel.
 Two years later, I began work on Motherland with Jennifer Steinman, and MINE: Taken by Katrina with Geralyn Pezanoski.
 Those two films premiered at SXSW in 2009 and both won audience awards in their categories.
 I returned to SXSW in 2011 with Dan Geller and Dayna Goldfine’s Something Ventured.

-With James Redford, I’ve now edited four films including The Big Picture: Rethinking Dyslexia and Toxic Hot Seat, both of which aired on HBO.
+With James Redford, I edited four films including The Big Picture: Rethinking Dyslexia and Toxic Hot Seat, both of which aired on HBO.
 Paper Tigers and Resilience have become watershed documentaries about the long-lasting effects of childhood stress.
 Together they have had more than 40,000 community screenings nationwide and counting.